 - Hugh Frater, Fannie Mae CEO

-As a leader in diversity and inclusion (D&I), we harness the power of our diverse workforce to achieve optimal business results.
-We’re committed to expanding opportunities for our employees and diverse suppliers, vendors, and business partners – as outlined in our Equal Opportunity in Employment and Contracting Statement.
+As a leader in diversity and inclusion (D&I), we’re committed to expanding opportunities for our employees and diverse suppliers, vendors, and business partners – as outlined in our Equal Opportunity in Employment and Contracting Statement.
 This commitment, annually endorsed by our CEO and approved by the Board, drives diversity and inclusion in the workplace as well as in the marketplace.

 Our Office of Minority and Women Inclusion (OMWI) is dedicated to diversity and inclusion programming, engagement, strategic planning, metrics, and reporting.
 Providing a meaningful and consistent model supporting D&I efforts is key to a successful program and an integral part of Fannie Mae.